corcor322/Holding-Out-For-A-Hero/src/main/java/com/tasty/README.md

 ## Thanks

-- Many thanks to Raymond, my Java bootcamp instructor, for being on standby to help with issues in my code.
+- Many thanks to Raymond, my Java bootcamp instructor, for helping me troubleshoot the scanner and guiding me on the checkOut method.
-- Thanks to Aaron for help on the checkOut method.
+- Thanks to Aaron for help on the checkOut method and my meat and cheese.
 - Special thanks to Cameron for taking time to review my code and guide me through the price method overrides.